Dr. Brian Scott, DVM

-Dr. Brian Scott, DVM Dr. Brian Scott has been practicing at Iron Mountain Animal Hospital since 2004.
+Dr. Brian Scott has been practicing at Iron Mountain Animal Hospital since 2004.
 He received a Bachelor of Science degree in Biology from the University of Wisconsin-LaCrosse.
 Dr. Scott continued his education at the University Of Wisconsin School Of Veterinary Medicine, where he received a Doctorate of Veterinary Medicine.

 Dr. Scott is a general practitioner with special interests in orthopedic surgery, internal medicine, and preventive care.
 He is a member of the Michigan Veterinary Medical Association, the Wisconsin Veterinary Medical Association, the American Veterinary Medical Association and the American Animal Hospital Association.

 When Dr. Scott is not practicing veterinary medicine, he is spending time with his wife Michelle, his three children Josie, Wyatt and Evan, and their golden retriever, Macie.
 He enjoys being involved with his children’s activities, the community, and all of the outdoor activities the area has to offer.

 “I love our working environment.
 We openly share our thoughts, opinions, and expertise at any given moment.
 Our doctors and support staff are eager to stay on top of the newest advancements and technologies while maintaining a primary focus on disease prevention.”